The average person sleeps about 8-9 hours a day.

 Yes, you will be tired at the beginning, but after a week or so you will realize having more and more energy during the day and feeling less and less tired.

-Some people recommend to make getting up early a slow and incremental process, where you get up 15 minutes earlier every 1-2 weeks.
+Some people recommend making getting up early a slow and incremental process, where you get up 15 minutes earlier every 1-2 weeks.

 When I decided to get up earlier, I immediately went from about 8AM to 6AM and about a year later I decided to give 5AM a try and it worked quite well for me.